rljacobson/mod2/doc/RoadMap.md

 One option is to store the vtable pointer in `DagNodeCore` (or just use the theory tag) and reconstruct the fat pointer in `UnsafePointer`.

+## `SymbolType`

+The same symbol can have different `SymbolType`s in different modules.
+So the symbol type of a symbol is maintained in the module, not in the symbol itself.